Projected Bayesian Spatial Factor Models: Scalable PBSF models and sampling algorithms

+\textbf{Sampling of $\bpsi$:} Since the conditional posterior of $\bpsi$ in BSF models is not available in closed form, one would need sampler such as Metropolis–Hastings (M–H), slice sampling, or Hamiltonian Monte Carlo (HMC) to update $\bpsi$.
+As pointed out in the construction of ProjMC$^2$, the target distribution for $\bpsi_k$ updates is proportional to $p(\bF_k \mid \psi_k) p(\psi_k)$ and the evaluation is scalable when $f_k(s)$ is modelled using NNGP.
+In the first simulation study in Section~\ref{sec: simulation}, a componentwise univariate slice sampler with an adaptive bracket width is implemented.
+The bounded parameter $\psi_k \in [a_{\psi_k}, b_{\psi_k}]$ is reparameterized into $\xi = \operatorname{log}\!\Big\{({\psi_k-a_{\psi_k}})/({b_{\psi_k}-\psi_k})\Big\}$.
+Sample of $\xi$ is through Neal’s stepping–out and shrinkage scheme \citep{neal2003slice}.
+During a short warm–up the slice width $w$ is adapted by a diminishing–stepsize Robbins–Monro update that targets roughly $1$–$2$ step–out expansions per iteration (with a small penalty for excessive shrinkage), and then freeze $w$ to preserve stationarity and ergodicity \citep{roberts2007coupling}.

-\textbf{Initialization: } To facilitate efficient convergence of the MCMC algorithm, the regression parameters $\bbeta$ are initialized using ordinary least squares estimation $(\bX^\top \bX)^{-1}\bX^\top \bY$.
+\textbf{Initialisation:} To facilitate convergence, the regression parameters $\bbeta$ are initialized using ordinary least squares estimation $(\bX^\top \bX)^{-1}\bX^\top \bY$.
 The latent factor matrix $\bF$ and the loading matrix $\bLambda$ are initialized via principal component analysis (PCA) applied to residuals obtained from the initial regression fit, $\bY - \bX\bbeta$.
-Considering that PCA is employed solely for initialization and will subsequently be updated through MCMC iterations—and given the potentially large dimensions of $n$ and $q$—randomized SVD is adopted to ensure computational complexity scales linearly with respect to $n$ and $q$ \cite{halko2011algorithm, martinsson2020randomized}.
-It is recommended to arrange the latent factor and loading matrices such that the factors are ordered by decreasing empirical spatial range (i.e., decreasing smoothness), enhancing convergence stability as discussed in detail in the following subsection.
+Considering that PCA is employed solely for initialisation and will subsequently be updated through MCMC iterations—and given the potentially large dimensions of $n$ and $q$—randomized SVD is adopted to ensure computational complexity scales linearly with respect to $n$ and $q$ \citep{halko2011algorithm, martinsson2020randomized}.
+It is recommended to arrange the latent factors and loading matrices such that the factors are ordered by decreasing empirical spatial range (i.e., decreasing smoothness), enhancing convergence stability as discussed in detail in the following subsection.
 Finally, diagonal entries of $\bSigma$ can be initialized using residual variances from the initial regression fit, $\bY - \bX\bbeta$.
-A simplified algorithmic summary is presented in equation \eqref{code: alg1_brief}, with comprehensive details available in Supplement~\ref{SM: BSLMC_NNGP_alg}.
+In the case of misalignment, $\bbeta$ can be initialized column-wise using the observations for each outcome, while $\bLambda$ and $\bSigma$ can be initialized from the data at locations without misalignment.